 Dream it and he’ll create it

 Bringing originality to any space is Dale’s goal.
 Want a spectacular “cave”?
 It can be done.
+Need the perfect piece for your rock garden?
+You bet.
 How about a mountainside, maybe a cliff as a measure of privacy for your family fire pit area, or maybe as a screen for your outdoor hot tub.
 Heck, what about a rock lid cover for the hot tub?

 In preparation for this article I asked Dale….